autumnchris/calculator-reactjs/README.md

 # Calculator (React.js)

-My project for the [Build a JavaScript Calculator challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) as part of the curriculum for the Front End Libraries Certification on [freeCodeCamp](https://www.freecodecamp.org).
+A front-end web app that does arithmetic operations equivalent to a simple calculator.
+Includes keyboard functionality.
 Built with React.js.

+Inspired by the [Build a JavaScript Calculator challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) as part of the curriculum for the [Front End Development Libraries Certification](https://www.freecodecamp.org/learn/front-end-libraries) on [freeCodeCamp](https://www.freecodecamp.org).

 ---